wdporter/i-am-that-vuepress/32-life-is-the-supreme-guru/readme.md

 **M:**&ensp;You can spend an eternity looking elsewhere for truth and love, intelligence and goodwill, and imploring God and man — all in vain.
 You must begin in yourself, with yourself — this is the inexorable law.
-You cannot change the image without changeïng the face.
+You cannot change the image without changing the face.
 First realise that your world is only a reflection of yourself and stop finding fault with the reflection.
 Attend to yourself; set yourself right mentally and emotionally.
 The physical will follow automatically.
 You talk so much of reforms — economic, social, political.
 Leave alone the reforms and mind the reformer.
-What kind of world can a man creäte who is stupid, greedy and heartless?
+What kind of world can a man create who is stupid, greedy and heartless?

 **Q:**&ensp;If we have to wait for a change of heart, we shall have to wait indefinitely.
 Yours is a counsel of perfection, which is also a counsel of despair.
 When all are perfect, the world will be perfect.
-What useless truïsm!
+What useless truism!

 **M:**&ensp;I did not say that.
-I only said that you cannot change the world before changeïng yourself.
-I did not say, “before changeïng everybody”.
+I only said that you cannot change the world before changing yourself.
+I did not say, “before changing everybody”.
 It is neither necessary nor possible to change others.
 But if you can change yourself, you will find that no other change is needed.
 To change the picture you merely change the film, you do not attack the cinema screen!